 Directors and Officers Liability Risk

-Directors and Officers Liability (D&O) risk refers to the potential legal and financial exposure faced by individuals serving as directors and officers of an organization including public and private companies, partnerships, and non-profits.
+Directors and Officers Liability Risk (D&O Liability Risk) refers to the potential legal and financial exposure faced by individuals serving as directors and officers of an organization including public and private companies, partnerships, and non-profits.
 These individuals have fiduciary duties to act in the best interests of the organization and its shareholders.
 D&O risk arises from allegations of wrongful acts or negligence in fulfilling those duties, leading to lawsuits or regulatory actions.

 There are three main types of D&O risks: